 What the Toyota Estima is like to drive

 The Toyota Estima drives very well for a car of its size.
-It’s low height means you don’t get the feeling of leaning around corners and the steering is light.
-Most commonly, you’ll find models on the market with 2.4-litre engine which produces 116kW.
-This makes the car pretty zippy with just two people, a bed and a couple of backpack’s of luggage.
+Its low height means you don’t get the feeling of leaning around corners and the steering is light.
+Most commonly, you’ll find models on the market with a 2.4-litre engine which produces 116kW.
+This makes the car pretty zippy with just two people, a bed and a couple of backpacks.
 Any more, and you’ll feel the car become sluggish.
 Some versions of the Toyota Estima come with a 3.0-litre engine, hybrid engine or four-wheel-drive, which obviously boosts the performance and fuel economy.

 The reliability of the Toyota Estima

-The entry-level Toyota Estimas (2.4 litre four cylinder engines) are considered durable and reliable if it has been regularly serviced.
+The entry-level Toyota Estimas (2.4-litre four-cylinder engines) are considered durable and reliable if it has been regularly serviced.
 However, look out for the plastic top tank which can degrade over time leading to leaks and the possibility of the engine overheating.
-Early signs of this is parts of the plastic turning a brownish colour.
-Also look at the condition of the rear suspension trailing arm bushes which often wear down on high-mileage Estimas.
+Early signs of this are parts of the plastic turning a brownish colour.
+Also, look at the condition of the rear suspension trailing arm bushes which often wear down on high-mileage Estimas.
 The great thing about Estimas is that there are so many in New Zealand that getting parts is cheap and readily available.
 Labour costs will be your biggest expense on any repairs.
 Of course, look out for the standard mechanical issues on an Estima as you would when buying any car.
 More on that can be found at Buying a Car in New Zealand Step 1: Car Inspection.